Libera-Chat/libera-chat.github.io/bylaws.md

      will be covered during.

-   - To include their opinion of how the board has carried out their duties and a proposal for if the board should be granted discharge in the audit report.
+   - To include their opinion of how the board has carried out their duties and a proposal for if the board shall be granted discharge in the audit report.

 3. The auditors have the right to inspect any activities carried out by